 How Do You Know If Your Dog Has Food Sensitivities?

 Like a person, a dog can develop a sensitive stomach at any point in its life.
 This intolerance — which differs from an allergy — is most likely to manifest in the form of gastrointestinal symptoms, with loose stools and excessive gas.
-Below, veterinarians Amy Dicke and Katy Nelson weigh in on how to identify, feed, and care for digestively-sensitive dogs versus caring for a dog with a food allergy.
+Below, veterinarians Amy Dicke and Katy Nelson weigh in on identifying, feeding, and caring for digestively-sensitive dogs versus caring for a dog with a food allergy.

 Food Allergy or Food Intolerance?